adam-p/yesterday-i-learned/random.md

 1. Istanbul is Europe's largest city.
 Then Moscow, Paris, London, Madrid.
 1. A "noose" is the way the rope is tied when you try to hang yourself.
 1. [Elton John](https://en.wikipedia.org/wiki/Elton_John) was born Reginald Kenneth Dwight, with neither Elton nor John in his name.
 Elton and John came from Bluesology saxophonist Elton Dean and Long John Baldry.
+1. [50 Cent](https://en.wikipedia.org/wiki/50_Cent) was born Curtis James Jackson III, with neither 50 nor Cent in his name.
+1. [Kesha](https://en.wikipedia.org/wiki/Kesha), on the other hand, was born d  Kesha (Sebert).
 1. [Norway](https://en.wikipedia.org/wiki/Norway) aka North Way is north of Suðrvegr (South Way, aka Germany).
 1. Manboobs feel the same as woman boobs.
 1. Grated cheese can apparently [contain cellulose](http://www.bloomberg.com/news/articles/2016-02-24/wal-mart-sued-over-parmesan-cheese-with-wood-pulp-filler).
-1. [1 out of 4](http://www.internetworldstats.com/stats7.htm) in the top 10 Internet languages is right to left.
+1. [1 out of 4](http://www.internetworldstats.com/stats7.htm) top 10 Internet languages is right to left.
 1. In [RFC 2119](https://www.ietf.org/rfc/rfc2119.txt), "shall" is the same as "must".
 "Should" is optional only if you have grounds to break the rule; "may" is optional.
 1. If you are indispensable, you cannot be promoted, but you can sometimes get a raise.
 1. By EU law, [Black Forest Ham](https://en.wikipedia.org/wiki/Black_Forest_ham) must come from Black Forest, Germany.
 It is also dry-cured, contains 20% fat, and is almost never circular (but more bacon-shaped).
 So, the black forest ham you have been eating is not black forest ham.